-More than 60 undergraduate majors, 12 graduate degrees (including a law degree, MBA and doctoral programs in nursing), and the Adult Studies Program for working adults to earn a Bachelor of Science or Bachelor of Arts degree.
+More than 70 undergraduate majors, 20 graduate degrees (including a law degree, MBA and two doctoral programs), and the Adult Studies Program for working adults to earn a Bachelor of Science or Bachelor of Arts degree.

-Service-learning opportunities across the curriculum; University Honors Program; OCULEADS, a scholarship and leadership program; Center for Interpersonal Studies through Film and Literature; Washington Semester Program; study abroad program; and more!
+Service-learning opportunities across the curriculum; University Honors Program; OCULEADS, a scholarship and leadership program; OCU-Doers Taiwan Study Program; Center for Interpersonal Studies through Film and Literature; Washington Semester Program; study abroad program; and more!

 Seventy-eight percent of our faculty members hold the highest degrees in their fields.
 Professors, not graduate assistants, teach all classes.

 Student/faculty ratio of 11:1 and class sizes of about 17 for freshmen and 13 for upperclassmen

 More than 1,800 undergraduate students and 600 graduate students from 46 states and 43 foreign countries

 More than 80 student-led organizations, including seven national fraternities and sororities, our own chapter of Habitat for Humanity, multicultural student associations, student government and more.